Pollution body asked to serve 'show-cause' to Parsvnath Developers over violation of norms | Science-Environment

 The Delhi Pollution Control Committee (DPCC) has been asked to issue a show-cause notice to real estate company Parsvnath Developers Limited for ''flouting pollution-related guidelines'' at a construction site in Khyber Pass near Civil Lines, Delhi Environment Minister Gopal Rai said on Friday.

-Rai, who was on a visit to the construction site as a part of the government’s anti-dust campaign, said that the firm was found in violation of several guidelines, and was found to have kept only one anti-smog gun instead of four, that too outside the construction site.
+Rai, who was on a surprise inspection of the construction site of Parsvnath La Tropicana building in Khyber Pass under the government's anti-dust campaign, said that the firm was found in violation of several guidelines, and was found to have kept only one anti-smog gun instead of four, that too outside the construction site.

 Rai said that the construction work will remain halted until the real estate company abides by all the 14-point guidelines.